SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 Correct assembly determines the performance of both connector types.
 SC/APC requires particular care:

 With SC/APC connectors, the orientation of the angled surface must be observed.
-Installation time for trained technicians is approximately 5 minutes per port, whilst SC/UPC takes 7 minutes – paradoxically due to higher tolerances in end-face preparation.
+Installation time for trained technicians is short per port, whilst SC/UPC takes slightly longer – paradoxically due to higher tolerances in end-face preparation.

 Compatibility and Mixed Operation: Critical Error Sources